-This page titled 6.17: Discrete Random Variables (2 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 6.11: Discrete Random Variables (2 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-• Use probability distributions for discrete and continuous random variables to estimate probabilities and identify unusual events.
+Use probability distributions for discrete and continuous random variables to estimate probabilities and identify unusual events.

-Mean and Standard Deviation of a Discrete Random Variable
+The Mean and Standard Deviation of a Discrete Random Variable